Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 For example, strong AI can sift through large data sets and find insights in a way humans can’t.
 And AI assistants can handle mundane tasks or augment the capabilities of a product or service.
 What they can’t do is be creative and communicative in the same way as humans.

 Bottom line?
 Your investment in AI personal assistant software will only pay off when it supports humans instead of replacing them.
 When you do that, an AI personal assistant can:

 - Improve Your Recommender System

-Pro Tip: An AI personal assistant can integrate with your recommender system.
+Pro Tip: AI personal assistant software can integrate with your recommender system.
 You can use chatbots and AI personal assistants to gather data from customers.
-You can then use that data to feed customers better recommendations.
+You can then use that data to feed customers with better recommendations.

 Not sure what a recommender system is?
 Want to know how you could use one to increase personalization and sales for your product or service?
 Then you’ll want to read our article: An Introduction to Recommender Systems (+9 Easy Examples)

 4 Ways to Use AI Personal Assistants to Improve Your Business and Revenue

 There are a few routes you can take when integrating AI software with your product, service, or business: